 This is known as left lane camping.
 It creates traffic and can increase the risk of accidents.
 Some states have taken action with left lane driving laws that specifically target left lane campers, such as Connecticut’s new 2026 law, which can result in higher fines and mandatory driver education.

-Louisiana also updated the law in 2025, with fines of $150 for first offenders, and can escalate to potential jail time for multiple violations within a 12-month period.
+Louisiana also updated the law in 2025, with fines of $150 for first offenders, and it can escalate to potential jail time for multiple violations within 12 months.
 The general fine varies widely by state.
 For example, the same violation can cost only $20 in Mississippi, and go up to $750 in Wyoming.

 This is the informal term for any statute requiring slower-moving traffic to yield the left lane to faster-moving traffic.
 These laws target drivers who “poke along” in the passing lane, creating a rolling roadblock.

-Most relevant states with explicit slowpoke law for left lane are Texas, with the Texas Transportation Code 545.051, which requires drivers to move right if they are moving slower than the normal speed of traffic.
-There’s also Georgia’s O.C.G.A.
+The most relevant states with an explicit slowpoke law for the left lane are Texas, under the Texas Transportation Code 545.051, which requires drivers to move right if they are moving slower than the normal speed of traffic, and Georgia, under O.C.G.A.
 40-6-184, which prohibits driving in the left lane when it impedes the flow of other vehicles.

 Tennessee and Florida have similar statutes with active enforcement campaigns, so check those as well.
 If you are cited under a slowpoke law, you will probably receive a fine and moving violation points on your driving record.
 In states like Georgia, accumulating points can lead to license suspension and increased insurance premiums.

-There is even a documented connection between left lane camping and road rage, and is a top-three trigger for aggressive driving incidents, where drivers stuck behind a left lane may engage in confrontational behaviour.
+There is even a documented connection between left lane camping and road rage.
+Left lane blockage is a top-three trigger for aggressive driving incidents, where drivers stuck behind a slow vehicle may engage in confrontational behavior.

-Passing-only states where the left lane is reserved for passing.
-Massachusetts, New Jersey, Maine, Missouri, Montana, Washington, and many others.
+Passing-only states reserve the left lane exclusively for passing, including Massachusetts, New Jersey, Maine, Missouri, Montana, Washington, and others.
 In these states, the left lane is legally prohibited for continuous travel.
 You can enter the lane, but only to complete a pass, and you must exit immediately after passing.

-Impeding-traffic states where you must move right if you are blocking faster traffic.
-The majority of states, including California, New York, Illinois, and most of the Midwest and South.
+Impeding-traffic states only require you to move right if you are blocking faster traffic.
+This covers the majority of states, including California, New York, Illinois, and most of the Midwest and South.
 In these states, the law is broken only when faster traffic is behind you.
 If no one is approaching, staying in the left lane is technically legal, though still discouraged.

-No specific rules.
-South Dakota is the most relevant example of a state with no specific left lane laws, however, drivers can still be cited under general traffic obstruction laws or reckless driving statutes if their left lane behaviour creates a hazard.
+South Dakota is the most relevant example of a state with no specific left lane law.
+Even there, drivers can still be cited under general traffic obstruction laws or reckless driving statutes if their left lane behavior creates a hazard.

 No. Speed limits apply in every lane, including the passing lane.
-There is no exception that allows you to exceed the posted speed limit because you are overtaking another vehicle.
+No exception allows you to exceed the posted speed limit because you are overtaking another vehicle.
 Passing is legal.
 Exceeding the posted speed limit while passing is not.

 Pass efficiently and return to the right lane as soon as it is safe.
 If the vehicle ahead is already driving the speed limit, attempting to pass will almost certainly require you to speed.
 In that scenario, the correct legal move is to stay behind them at the speed limit, not to break the speed limit.

-In this case, the legal consequences go far beyond a simple traffic ticket.
 Left lane violations are traffic infractions, but a citation creates a documented record of fault that can be used in an injury claim.
 In personal injury cases, a left lane violation by the other driver is powerful evidence of negligence.
+In Georgia, for example, how fault is determined after a crash often starts with this kind of documentation.

 Fault determination gets more complex when both drivers share responsibility under comparative negligence rules.
 If one driver blocked the left lane and another driver responded by tailgating aggressively before rear-ending the camper, a court may split the fault.